 What is a webinar?
 This is a common question now since webinars have become quite popular, especially in a pandemic when people are asked to stay home.
 To keep jobs and businesses running, they resort to work-from-home platforms.

 However, you can plan and do a dry run to ensure that everything, from your webinar tools to your webinar content, goes smoothly.
 In this article, we answer your concerns about how to hold a webinar without too much trouble.
 We also provide you everything you need to know about online webinars.
-For more data info, you should check this page on marketing statistics.
+For more data info, you should check this page on webinar statistics.

 Let’s get right into it!